hpssjellis/maker100-eco/README.md

 ## Seeedstudio XiaoEsp32s Currciulum

 # THIS IS A DRAFT.
-MANY CHSANGES WILL OCCUR.
-THIS IS NOT YET READY OR TESTED!
+MANY CHANGES WILL OCCUR between January and March 2024.
+THIS IS NOT YET READY AND NOT YET TESTED!

 | Topic | Example Code| Video | Instructions |
 |:---|:---|:---|:---|